anandpatel2000/dharamsala/mentor-tree.md

 # Mentorship tree

 ## Anand/Pratik
-- Sajjad
-- Akshay
-- Vikash
-- Satpal

-**Note:-** All nodejs student's have to come for the stand up (if stand-up will not happen then you have to share your agenda in the Javascript+Nodejs group)

-## Sajjad Mazhar
 - Prathmesh
+- Nasir
 - Akshit
-- Suraj

-## Akshay
 - Bhupendra
+- Pathak

+**Note:-** All nodejs student's have to come for the stand up (if stand-up will not happen then you have to share your agenda in the Javascript+Nodejs group)

+## Sajjad Mazhar
+- Jay
+- Pradeep
-- Rajesh
+- Suryashen

 ## Vikash Kumar
-- Nasir
-- Amol
-- Anurag

-## Amol
-- Jay Prakash
-- Vicky

-## Satpal
-- Suryashen

-## Prathmesh
 - Amit
 - Satish
+- Praveen t&p

+## Prathmesh
+- Roshan

 ## Nasir
-- Pradeep
-- Roshan

 ## Bhupendra
 - Adarsh